pdmosses/metaborg.github.io/docs/background/stratego/limitations-of-rewriting.md

 ```

-## Intermezzo: DNF in Spoofax/Eclipse
+## Intermezzo: DNF in Spoofax/Eclipse (move to tutorial?)

 If you’re going to try to run this example in Spoofax/Eclipse, a few words of caution.
 First, it’s easiest to just accumulate all of the different test modules as imports in your main language `“.str”` file.
 But if you do that, all of the rules will be in the same namespace.
 So you’re going to want to use different identifiers (say `E3` and `D3`) in place of `E` and `D` in your prop-dnf3.str file.
-Also, the concrete syntax has no way to represent the “extra” function symbol Dnf that is used here, so you’ll want to use alternate triggering strategies like
+Also, the concrete syntax has no way to represent the “extra” function symbol `Dnf` that is used here, so you’ll want to use alternate triggering strategies like

 ```stratego
 make-nf = innermost(E3 <+ D3)
 dnf3 : x -> <make-nf> Dnf(x)
 ```

-that wrap the input in Dnf( ... ) themselves.
+that wrap the input in `Dnf( ... )` themselves.

-For conjunctive normal form we can create a similar definition, which can now co-exist with the definition of DNF.
+For conjunctive normal form we can create a similar definition, which can now co-exist with the definition of `DNF`.
-Indeed, we could then simultaneously rewrite one subterm to DNF and the other to CNF.
+Indeed, we could then simultaneously rewrite one subterm to `DNF` and the other to `CNF`.

 ```stratego
 E : DC(x) -> (Dnf(x), Cnf(x))